abbreviatedman/spellbound/data/quotes.md

 697
 00:35:08,449 --> 00:35:12,551
-We have come to beseech your uhm... aid.
+We have come to beseech your uhm… aid.

 698
 00:35:12,587 --> 00:35:15,198